remykarem/remykarem.github.io/books-src/cryptography-book/src/scenarios.md

 - Only signing the timestamp when sending HTTP requests

-   The attacker can mutate the payload (instead of the signature) and therefore poison the system.
+   The attacker can replay the request (within k seconds where k is set by the server and guessed by the attacker) and mutate the payload (instead of the signature), thereby poisoning the system.

 - Using ciphertext as a form of authentication